jjmatthiesen/evtrack/README.md

 Event tracking on websites using plain old JavaScript.
 No third-party libraries or external dependencies. :smiley:

+## Forked version
+Record events in regular timestamps.
+This enables likewise a more detailed recording of pauses through the repetition of the same coordinates.
+Events are recorded and stored in  TrackUI.states.
+Furthermore, scroll speed will be also recorded.

 ## Usage

 * For web pages: